 We think that a better assessment of outcomes from the ICANN supported travel is needed.

-For instance, a recent look at travel funding for at least one CCWG identified that some who are designated to receive travel funding, have a less than 30% attendance record at the online work of the group.
+For instance, a recent look at travel funding for at least one CCWG identified that some who are designated to receive travel funding have a less than 30% attendance record at the online work of the group.
 Other CCWGS have excellent attendance by the designated participants.
+While the information is available on a somewhat obscure Wiki posting, this doesn’t really help to inform the fuller community, or the sending organization.

-More formal and public publication on a quarterly basis, of attendance will update the authorizing entities.
+More formal and public publication on a quarterly basis, of attendance in all working calls, and the face to face working sessions will update the authorizing entities.
 If someone is designated as the formal representative and cannot fulfill the obligations, including engaging with the community they represent, there could be a need for a resignation due to personal reasons, and a new appointment, made from the relevant community.

-After all, circumstances and job changes do happen.
+Circumstances and job changes do happen.
 SOIs need to be updated on an annual basis, at a minimum, and if not updated, could result in suspension of engagement until the SOI is updated.
-SOIs also need to be factual and detailed, which today, many are not due to lack of clarity of the need for details.
+SOIs also need to be much more factual and detailed, which today, many are not, due to lack of clarity of the need for details.

+Travelers funded by ICANN in particular should be required to have up to date and detailed SOIs.
+Merely stating that one works for XYZ company is not informative.
+Details in the SOI should be informative about the particular assignment.

+All travelers funded by ICANN should be required to submit an SOI, and a template of the kind of information required should be provided to such funded travelers.

 5. How does your group allocate its community travel support slots?
 How are members prioritized?
 How are newcomers to ICANN considered?